Rodízio: Description

-In this rodízio restaurant in Germany, patrons turn over green/red cylinders to indicate to staff whether they require more food.
+At this rodízio restaurant in Germany, patrons turn over green/red cylinders to indicate to staff whether they require more food.

-In most areas of the world outside of Brazil, a rodízio restaurant refers to a Brazilian-style steakhouse restaurant, where customers pay a fixed price (preço fixo).
+Outside of Brazil, a rodízio restaurant may refer to a Brazilian-style steakhouse restaurant, where customers pay a fixed price (preço fixo).

-In churrascarias or the traditional Brazilian-style steakhouse restaurants, servers come to the table with knives and a vertically-held skewer, on which are speared various kinds of premium cuts of meat, most commonly local cuts of beef, pork, chicken, lamb, and sometimes atypical or exotic meats.
+In churrascarias or the traditional Brazilian-style steakhouse restaurants, servers come to the table with knives and a vertically-held skewer, on which are speared various cuts of meat, most commonly local cuts of beef, pork, chicken, lamb, and sometimes atypical or exotic meats.
 The exact origin of the rodízio style of service is unknown, but the traditional story is that this serving style was created when a waiter delivered a meat skewer to the wrong table by mistake but let the guest take a small piece of the meat anyway.

 Rodízio became increasingly popular in Brazil in the mid-20th century and spread around the world as experienced servers moved to open their own restaurants.
 In Brazil, the rodízio style is sometimes also found in Italian (Italian restaurants serving pizza are especially common) or more recently Japanese restaurants.
 Rodízio of crepes are also common in Brazil, as also rodízios of other types of foods.

 In a churrascaria, the rodízio courses are served right off the cooking spit and are sliced or plated right at the table.
 Thin slices are carved from the roasted outside layer of large cuts; the diners may use a pair of small stainless-steel tongs to grab the slices as they are cut, and then place them on their plate.
 Alternatively, the server will push smaller kebab-style chunks off the end of the skewer onto a serving plate.

 Often, the meat servings are accompanied with fried potatoes, fried polenta, fried bananas, collard greens, black beans, rice, salads, or other side dishes (usually self-served buffet style).

 In many restaurants, the diner is provided with a colored card or token.
 One colored side indicates to servers to bring more meat.
 The other side, with a different color, indicates that the diners have enough for the moment.
 This does not necessarily signal that the diners have finished eating, but only indicates that no more meat servings are desired at that moment.